Celebrating women who tell our stories

 Leah Kinthaert

-Women tell their stories in richly different places, around the kitchen table, over coffee to each other, or to their families; or as writers, journalists, and on social media networks.
-These stories are told in myriad ways – from actual recounting of events to their actions, art and activism.
+Women tell their stories in richly different places – around the kitchen table, over coffee with each other, or to their families; or as writers, journalists, and on social media networks.
+These stories are told in myriad ways – from the actual recounting of events to their actions, art, and activism.
 For this article, I want to represent not just the women who have access to traditional media, but those who have stories to tell, and messages to send, that may often be overlooked, because of where or how they are told.

-Utilizing the latest Taylor & Francis books and academic journals, in topics from Intercultural Communications to Global Health, I have compiled seven very different collections of stories about women, by women, from around the world.
+Utilizing the latest Taylor & Francis books and academic journals on topics from Intercultural Communications to Global Health, I have compiled seven very different collections of stories about women, by women, from around the world.

 "...pool parties become a mode of resistance when publicly shared because Iranian gender laws qualify unmarried youth's intermingling as illegal...